Raidriar796/yt-dlp-Updater/README.md

 A [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader) mod for [Resonite](https://resonite.com/) that runs the built in update function for yt-dlp on startup, includes option to change the update branch.

+This mod is now deprecated as of Resonite version `2025.6.17.623`

 **Only the Windows graphical cilent is supported, including Wine/Proton.**

 ## Requirements